ftnt-cse/soc_simulator/README.md

 - Main script: The main cli
 - Modules Directory: Contain various functions libraries
-- Templates Directory: Contains the available templates to be used during the demo, each template file represents a scenario. it is a list of dictionary objects.
+- Templates Directory: Contains the available templates to be used during the demo, each template file represents a scenario around a specific product (FortiSOAR/FortiSIEM). it is a list of dictionary objects.
 - SOCSIM_Daemon: implementing functions which require root privileges such as sending spoofed syslogs to FortiSIEM

-### Templates:
+### FortiSOAR Templates:
 Each scenario template is a folder containing:
-Scenario_Name.pptx 	: A powerpoint describing the scenario info.json 			: Scenario meta data
+Scenario_Name.pptx 	: A power-point describing the scenario info.json 			: Scenario meta data
 infocgraphics.gif 	: Scenario diagram
-playbooks.json 		: The FortiSOAR plabook collection containing the required playbooks for the scenario, this collection will be pushed to FortiSOAR at run time. scenario.json 		: The list of Alerts to be send with their timing/transition configuration
+playbooks.json 		: The FortiSOAR playbook collection containing the required playbooks for the scenario, this collection will be pushed to FortiSOAR at run time. scenario.json 		: The list of Alerts to be send with their timing/transition configuration

 #### info.json